New to Climate Change?

 A Growing Source of Energy

 Renewable energy also needs to compete with well-established and cheap fossil fuels.
 Renewable energy has grown quickly over the last decade, driven by policy support (tax incentives, R&D funding and mandates requiring the use of renewables) and falling costs (especially in solar photovoltaics and wind turbines).
-Globally, wind and solar electricity grew from just 32 terawatt-hours in 2000 to 1,857 terawatt-hours in 2018: more than enough to power the entire country of India.
-Nonetheless, together they still only provide 7% of electricity worldwide.
-As societies work to lower their greenhouse gas emissions, renewable energy is expected to play a large role, especially if we switch more heating and transportation to run on electric power and solve the problem of affordable, large-scale energy storage.
+Globally, wind and solar electricity grew from just 32 terawatt-hours in 2000 to over 2,400 terawatt-hours in 2020: more than enough to power the entire country of India.1 Nonetheless, together they still only provide 9% of electricity worldwide.1 As societies work to lower their greenhouse gas emissions, renewable energy is expected to play a large role, especially if we switch more heating and transportation to run on electric power and solve the problem of affordable, large-scale energy storage.
 How much of our energy we ultimately get from renewables will also depend on their ability to compete with other low-carbon technologies, such as nuclear, carbon capture and storage and hydrogen.

 Click here to see data from the infographic above in a table.